LegendaryB/Nimble/src/Nimble.StaticFiles/README.md

-# Nimble.StaticFiles
+# 📁 Nimble.StaticFiles

 A lightweight C# library to serve static files using Nimble.

-## Installation
+## 📦 Installation

-Add the project reference to your Nimble HTTP server project:
+Add the project reference to your project:

 ```bash
 dotnet add reference ../Nimble.StaticFiles/Nimble.StaticFiles.csproj